vramana/blog/content/posts/common-voice.md

 ### Content-Security-Policy

-When I run the application in production mode, the application shows a black screen in the browser.
+When I run the application in production mode, the application shows a white screen in the browser.
 Reason?
 CSP is not configured correctly.
 A bunch hard-coded SHA sums are added for script tags sent in the index.html.
 The easiest solution to this problem for now is change the header to `Content-Security-Policy-Report-Only`.